-Some courts have ruled that offers that include acceleration clauses don't constitute bona fide offers, so you might want to stay away from including something like, "I will pay $1,000 more than your best offer."
-That—along with any other suggestion intended to top other bidders—is considered to be an acceleration clause.
+There are legal issues that may potentially arise from offers that include escalation clauses, so you might want to stay away from including something like, "I will pay $1,000 more than your best offer."
+That—along with any other suggestion intended to top other bidders—is considered to be an escalation clause.

 You have a price in mind, and you must put it in writing.
 Barring extreme buyers' markets or sizzling sellers' markets, you'll probably want to offer a bit less than you expect to pay.
 You can ask for guidance, but don't expect your real estate agent to name a price for you if you're working with one.
 That's up to you.

 Most states require that you make an earnest money or good faith deposit to create a binding purchase offer.
 It might be a personal check or a certified check.
 It might even be cash, personal property or an unsecured promissory note.
 The bottom line is that it has to be something of set, determined value.